 The Adviser believes that, based upon its historical research, a base allocation to equities will make a significant contribution to long-term capital appreciation, while providing dividend income to help offset Fund operating expenses.
-The Fund invests in equity securities of U.S. companies, (ii) ETFs that primarily invest in the equity securities of U.S. companies, and (iii) exchange-traded equity futures contracts.
+The Fund invests in equity securities of U.S. entities primarily through (i) equity securities of U.S. companies, (ii) ETFs that primarily invest in the equity securities of U.S. companies, and (iii) exchange-traded equity futures contracts.
 The Fund invests in companies without restriction as to capitalization.
 The Adviser evaluates expected return, expenses, management, and leveraging effects when initially choosing between specific stocks, ETFs, and futures and evaluates allocations among these instruments on an ongoing basis to determine whether any adjustments to the allocations would provide better returns.
 Through a combination of securities and futures, the Adviser targets an allocation equivalent to 100% of Fund net assets to the US equity strategy.
 The Adviser reduces equity exposure when it believes the QIS strategy will produce higher returns and changes allocations among specific stocks, ETFs, and futures to those with the highest expected return.